justloop/file-downloader/README.md

 limit -- throttle download speed of each worker, to prevent one worker take up all the bandwidth.
 Set to a large number if no need for throttling

 download_dir -- location of the download folder

+## Build and Run

+use:

+mvn install

+to generate a bundled jar

+run:

+java -jar target/filedownloader*.jar